sjbennett123/polarlarp/content/background/bloody_fist.md

 The Scarifies that were made at the Altar in stonewood are a special lot.
 Powerful Hoylean wizards were tricked into thinking that they were responding to an auction of magical items but instead it was the fearsome bloody fist.
 The Bloody fist put them to the sword and only 6 of the close to 30 Hoyleans survived but they survived by submitted to be changed.

-These changed ones assisted the Orcs in taking the city of Stonewood and now they patrol it's environs and annihilate anyone that violates the Accords of the Fist.
+These changed ones assisted the Orcs in taking the city of Stonewood and then patroled it's environs and annihilated anyone that violates the Accords of the Fist.

-## The Night of the Ritual of the Changed Ones
+## The Ritual of the Changed Ones

 The Bloody fist kept six dwarves on their knees at swordpoint.
 They were made to swear loyalty to something called the Black Shadow around a 6 Sided Altar.
 The dwarves then had each of their eyes catch fire fire.
 Then they started screaming.
 They screamed and screamed but they didn't move.
 Tthey began speaking in unison.